 As an incoming first-semester or second-semester sophomore, you will take a ConnCourse, an interdisciplinary class that connects areas of the liberal arts and explores different modes of thinking.
 You will complete the five Modes of Inquiry (MOI).
 These Modes include creative expression, critical interpretation and analysis, quantitative and formal reasoning, scientific inquiry and analysis, and social and historical inquiry.
 You also will take two semesters of study in a single language, so you can pursue advanced study and projects during your junior and senior years, and work with your advisers to apply your language study to activities that reach beyond the classroom.
 As a transfer, you may have Mode of Inquiry courses and the language requirement satisfied from your previous institution(s).
 You will declare a major by second semester sophomore year.

 You will choose a course from each of the five Modes of Inquiry (MOI) – creative expression, critical interpretation and analysis, quantitative and formal reasoning, scientific inquiry and analysis, and social and historical inquiry – and two semesters of study in a single language, all of which may be satisfied from your previous institution(s).
 Transfer students entering Connecticut College with 56 credits or more are not required to take a ConnCourse.
-You will declare a major upon arrival at the College in the fall.
+You will declare a major before arrival at the College or during New Student Orientation.

 As a student entering in Fall 2016 or later, you will be among the first to fully experience Conn’s new Connections program.
 Many aspects of the new curriculum, including team advising, are already underway.
 With Connections, the strength of Conn’s liberal arts curriculum will continue to grow.